libgdx/fbx-conv/README.md

 ### Example
 `fbx-conv-win32.exe -f -v myModel.fbx convertedModel.g3db`

-Precompiled Binaries
+Precompiled Binaries (OLD - Will be updated soon)
 ====================
 You can download the precompiled binaries from http://libgdx.badlogicgames.com/fbx-conv

 The binaries are recompiled on any changes in the Git repository, via our trusty Jenkins instance, see http://libgdx.badlogicgames.com:8080/

-On Windows you'll need to install VC 2010 Redistributable Package http://www.microsoft.com/en-us/download/confirmation.aspx?id=5555
+On Windows you'll need to install VC 2015 Redistributable Package https://www.microsoft.com/en-us/download/details.aspx?id=48145

 On Linux and Mac, we have to link to the dynamic libraries of the FBX SDK (libfbxsdk.so and libfbxsdk.dylib).
 We recommend copying libfbxsdk.so to /usr/lib on Linux.
 Otherwise you can use LD_LIBRARY_PATH and set it to the directory you put the .so file.